Manipur Assembly adjourned sine die after Congress demands extension of special session

 “With great sorrow, we condole the deaths of those killed in the violence,” Chief Minister N Biren Singh said.
 “In times like these, words seem inefficient for those who have lost their loved ones in the strife.”

-All 10 Kuki MLAs, including eight from the Bharatiya Janata Party, remained absent from the House, according to PTI.
+All 10 Kuki MLAs, including eight from the Bharatiya Janata Party, stayed away from the House, according to PTI.
 They had earlier announced a boycott of the session due to security concerns.
 However, all 10 Naga MLAs were present in the House.

 The House passed a resolution that all differences should be addressed through dialogue and peaceful means for communal harmony in the state.
 It also urged the people of Manipur not to pay heed to divisionary elements and to maintain peace.